rushatdubey/pulsemetrics/README.md

 | `support_tickets.csv` | 61,973 | Support interactions with severity, CSAT, and resolution time |

 All data is generated via `data/generate_data.py` with a fixed random seed for full reproducibility.
 Tier parameters (churn rates, NRR targets, CAC, health baselines) are calibrated to published SaaS benchmarks.
+NOTE: CSV files are not uploaded in the repository due to size limitations.

 ---